What is private native forestry?

 Who regulates private native forestry?

-On 30 April 2018, Local Land Services (LLS) assumed responsibility for approval and extension services for private native forestry.
-The EPA continues to regulate compliance and enforcement of PNF Plans and the PNF Codes of Practice.
+Local Land Services (LLS) are responsible for approval and extension services for private native forestry.
+The EPA is responsible for compliance and enforcement of PNF Plans and the PNF Codes of Practice.

 Can I use the Land Management (Native Vegetation) Code 2017 to clear for forestry?